Vanua Levu & Taveuni Holidays

 Garden Island Resort is primarily a dive resort with close access to the world renowned Rainbow Reef and an on-site scuba diving operator with full service PADI courses.
-Also makes a convenient base for exploring Taveuni, notably the sliding rocks, blowholes and Lake Tagimaucia all accessible from the west coast.
+Also makes a convenient base for exploring Taveuni, notably the sliding rocks, blowholes and Lake Tagimaucia.

 Vanua Levu is Fiji's second largest island and takes around an hour to fly to from Nadi Airport.
 The main centre for tourism is Savusavu with tropical rainforest, old European influenced coconut plantations and exceptional scuba diving.
 The main business centre is Labasa Town in the north coast of Vanua Levu, surrounded by sugar cane fields and with good off the beaten track exploring opportunities.

 The main tourist region is along the tropical southern coast around Savusavu Town which is very scenic with beautiful hills for walking and several nice beaches along the point, a few kilometres south of the town.
 Savusavu Town has a picturesque harbour setting and several excellent waterfront bars and restaurants.
 It is a favourite destination for sailors, game fishing enthusiasts and scuba diving with excellent coral reefs all along the coast with day cruises and charter boats available for fishing and diving excursions.
 The rainforest around Savusavu is very accessible with several frequented trails to some excellent waterfalls and lookouts.